Registering a civil partnership in the Netherlands

 - elaborate ceremony.

-If you choose an elaborate ceremony, you can choose who leads the ceremony.
-You can choose from:
+If you choose an elaborate ceremony, you can choose which wedding officiant is going to lead the ceremony.

 Location of the ceremony